 As the economy slowly picks up, individuals are learning from the recession and being more financially savvy.
 Personal financial advisers are being increasingly sought after by people who looking to responsibly save as well as increase their personal wealth.
-Employment opportunities for personal financial advisers are expected to increase 41 percent by 2016, a much faster rate than the national average, according to the Bureau of Labor Statistics.
+Employment opportunities for personal financial advisers are expected to increase 41 percent, a much faster rate than the national average, according to the Bureau of Labor Statistics.
 Personal financial advisers make an average salary of $66,120 annually.

 What Does a Personal Financial Adviser Do?